Role of the Evaluator

 Evaluations are one of the most unique, and most important, aspects of the Toastmasters Program.
 The purpose of the evaluator is to provide the speaker with constructive feedback, positive reinforcement and areas that need improvement.

-The Program Schedule (found in the newsletter and the the meeting programs) will list Evaluators and Speakers.
+The Program Schedule will list Evaluators and Speakers.
 When the General Evaluator communicates with you before the meeting, you will be told the speaker you have been assigned.

 At the meeting, obtain the speaker's manual and review the purpose of the speech and suggested methods for achieving that purpose.
 Review the questions listed in the evaluation guide.
 Listen attentively to the speaker.
 This is one of your best opportunities for improving your listening skills.
 You may also wish to jot notes while the speaker is speaking.